kinnay/AEA/FORMAT.md

 * **No encryption** the [random key](#random-key)
 * **Symmetric encryption:** the key that is specified on the command-line
-* **Asymmetric encryption:** the shared secret that is derived from the sender's and recipient's public/private key using ECDH
+* **Asymmetric encryption:** the shared secret that is derived from the sender's and recipient's public/private key using ECDH on NIST P-256
 * **Password-based encryption:** the key that is derived from the password using scrypt

 For password-based encryption, the cost factor (N) is specified in the [file header](#file-header).
 It can have one of the following values: